1011-git/geo-buffer/README.md

 *do not* enforce this validity automatically nor does this crate.
 (See more details on 'Validity' in [Polygon][Polygon module]/[MultiPolygon][MultiPolygon module] and [OGC standards].)

-This crate use a [straight skeleton] to buffer (multi-)polygons.
+This crate uses a [straight skeleton] to buffer (multi-)polygons.
 You can also compute a straight skeleton separately by proper methods.

 For now, the only viable geometric primitives are [Polygon][Polygon module] and [MultiPolygon][MultiPolygon module] (the rest of the primitives will be added as well).